60 Beaver Dam Rd, Plymouth, MA 02360, USA

 The largest freshwater ecological restoration ever completed in the Northeast took place at this site, converting a working cranberry farm to a wildlife preserve.
 Among the many benefits were the return of river herring and muskrat back to Beaver Dam Brook, after a long absence.

-The previous owners, the Schulman Family, worked with organizations such as the Massachusetts Division of Ecological Restoration and the USDA’s Natural Resources Conservation Service to reverse our a century of interference, reconfiguring the landscape, restoring natural streamflow, and allow Beaver Dam Brook to flow unobstructed to the sea.
+The previous owners, the Schulman Family, worked with organizations such as the Massachusetts Division of Ecological Restoration and the USDA’s Natural Resources Conservation Service to reverse over a century of interference, reconfiguring the landscape, restoring natural streamflow, and allow Beaver Dam Brook to flow unobstructed to the sea.
 As a result, Tidmarsh has become a showcase of change-in-progress.
 When you walk the trails and observe your surroundings, you’re seeing the forces of nature at work.

 Tidmarsh offers 3 miles of trails.
 From the parking area, follow the Entrance Trail (0.4 miles) past a small pond and through a forest of pine and oak.
 This will lead you to a large open meadow.
 You can take the Ridge Trail (to the left) uphill to an overlook that features a spectacular view of the entire property.

 Or if you have more time, follow the Meadow Trail (to the right) to either of two longer paths.
 The Farm Road Ramble takes you over Beaver Dam Brook, along the edge of the wetlands, and eventually to the scenic Madar Loop (about 1.4 miles total).
 The Volunteers’ Trail, along the wetlands’ opposite bank, runs farther into the sanctuary.
 You can hike for a mile each way, with many views of the newly-restored wetlands and stream.
-There are plans in place to eventually connect these two trail systems, so that visitors can tour the entire stream valley in one long loop.

 Habitats and Wildlife

-A variety of habitats are present at Tidmarsh, including grasslands, Atlantic White Cedar swamp, pine-oak forest, and cold-water streams, where you may be lucky to observe river herring or a muskrat.
+A variety of habitats are present at Tidmarsh, including grasslands, Atlantic white cedar swamp, pine-oak forest, and cold-water streams, where you may be lucky to observe river herring or a muskrat.
 Common bird species such as red-shouldered hawks and northern harriers have been spotted regularly, as well as more-rare visitors such as king rails, blue grosbeaks and Caspian terns.

 Historic Site: No